 ** Stopping distance gets longer with less tread depth

 If you want to be certain that your tires are ready for winter driving conditions, check for the “three-peak mountain snowflake” symbol (aka the the “severe weather” symbol).
-A snowflake inside a three-peaked mountain.
-If this logo is on the sidewall of your tires, that means they have been tested and proven under the harshest winter driving conditions.
-This means your tires meet or exceed standards put in place by the U.S. Tire Manufacturers Association (USTMA) for traction in snow.
+A snowflake inside a three-peaked mountain displayed on the sidewall of your tires means your tires have been tested to meet or exceed standards put in place by the U.S. Tire Manufacturers Association (USTMA) for traction in snow.

-If you deal with regular snow and ice, or it is consistently below 45 degrees where you live, winter tires are the safest bet for your vehicle even if conditions are dry.
+If you deal with regular snow and ice, or it is consistently below 45 degrees where you live, winter tires are the safest bet for your vehicle even when conditions are dry.
 We recommend installing winter tires early to avoid the rush and be safe as soon as possible.

-Feel free to check out our Winter Tires FAQs page, or Stop by your local Discount Tire if you have any additional questions around winter tire safety.
+Stop by your local Discount Tire if you have any more questions around winter tire safety.
 We'll get you taken care of!